 You can roast the eggplant two days in advance of making the baba ganoush.
 Let the eggplant cool to the touch and scoop into a container.
 Cover and refrigerate.
 When ready to make the baba ganoush, transfer it to a food processor or blender.

 For the best flavor, serve within two days.
-Without the topping, baba ganoush is fine in the refrigerator for up to four days.
+Baba ganoush is fine in the refrigerator for up to four days without the topping.

 More dip recipes you’ll love!